lightward/mechanic-tasks/docs/export-all-products-to-sftp-as-a-shopify-friendly-csv/README.md

 # Export all products to SFTP, as a Shopify-friendly CSV

-Tags: Backups, CSV, Export, FTP
+Tags: Backups, CSV, Export, FTP, Products

 On a configurable schedule, this task generates a Shopify-friendly CSV of all your products, and uploads it to the SFTP destination of your choice.
 This is a convenient way to keep regular backups of your entire product catalog: simply import a CSV to restore your products to that point in time. ([Learn more about CSV imports and exports of Shopify products.](https://help.shopify.com/en/manual/products/import-export/using-csv))